Server Certificate Vs. Client Certificate – Technical Difference Explained

 An exemplary explanation of the concept can be the following.

-Let’s say you have kept some confidential and sensitive documents on your server, and they can only be accessed by some systems in your organization.
-As long as the users access the server from that system, they can get the required document or not.
-These systems have valid client certificates, which is the reason they can easily access sensitive documents.
+Let’s say you have kept some confidential and sensitive documents on your server, which can only be accessed by some systems in your organization.
+If the users access the server from that system, they can get the required document.
+These systems have valid client certificates, so they can easily access sensitive documents.

 Tip: To make it more secure, you can add the multi factors integration system on top of the client certificate.